BhallaLab/moose-core/Docs/user/py/moose_classes.rst

    .. py:method:: getNumSynapse

       (*destination message field*)      Requests number of field entries in field array.The requesting Element must provide a handler for the returned value.

+   .. py:method:: process

+      (*destination message field*)      Handles 'process' call.
+Checks if any spike events are due forhandling at this timestep, and does learning rule stuff if needed

+   .. py:method:: reinit

+      (*destination message field*)      Handles 'reinit' call.
+Initializes all the synapses.

+   .. py:attribute:: activationOut

+      double (*source message field*)      Sends out level of activation on all synapses converging to this SynHandler

    .. py:attribute:: numSynapses